Who We Are

-About the Foundation
+About S.A.
+Lifeline Foundation

-SA Lifeline Foundation is a non-profit 501c3 organization dedicated to Recovering Individuals and Healing Families from the effects of sexual addiction and betrayal trauma.
-The Foundation was founded in 2008 by Steven and Rhyll Croshaw.
-As a parent organization, SA Lifeline Foundation sees addiction and trauma recovery as dependent upon four specific pillars: The foundation works to produce and provide quality materials to educate the public about the reality and effects of sexual addiction, as well as the components of lasting recovery.
-Founded and run by people who have experienced addiction and trauma, we also aim to serve as a trusted resource to therapists, ecclesiastical leaders, and family members for on-going support for their clients or loved ones seeking recovery.
-We have found truth in the theory that “Only an alcoholic can help an alcoholic.”
-We know from our own experience that the long-term resources and unique support our community can offer is a crucial complement to qualified therapy and rehabilitation.
+The foundation works to produce and provide quality educational resources and events to educate the public about the reality and effects of sexual addiction, betrayal trauma, as well as the components of lasting recovery.
+Founded and run by people who have experienced addiction and trauma, we also aim to serve as a trusted resource to therapists, faith/community leaders, and family members for on-going support for their clients or loved ones seeking recovery.

 S.A.
 Lifeline Foundation Executive Board